 - Steering Clear of Sequential Workflows.

 Due to the nature of some projects, it's sometimes impossible to avoid creating linear (sequential) workflows.
-You should, however, attempt to create integrated workflows, if possible.
-[See Workflow Blog] While AEC companies have no choice but to break down large construction projects into phases, much of the smaller tasks can be worked on concurrently.
+You should, however, attempt to create an engineering workflow, if possible.
+While AEC companies have no choice but to break down large construction projects into phases, much of the smaller tasks can be worked on concurrently.

 Engineering workflow and document management software enables engineering managers to review and approve documents with multiple reviewers.
 Rather than arranging meetings and passing a document between many hands, companies can keep a drawing or document within a single source of truth (i.e., document management software), and provide notifications when it’s an employee’s time to take action.

-ImageSite (eQuorum’s On-Premise Workflow and Document Management Software) uses a canvas-like tool for designing and constructing workflows.
+ImageSite uses a canvas-like tool for designing and constructing workflows.
 With this tool, you can create workflows that deviate from their original path and trigger an additional review process that instantly sends the in-review documents to the appropriate reviewer.
 In the meantime, workers can access the documents found in the other portion of the workflow to improve productivity by allowing others to work on their portion of the project.